oneapi-src/level-zero-spec/scripts/tools/PROG.rst

   * the register file type

     This is a device-specific enumeration.
-See below for examples.

   * the register file version